-José Creissac Campos is a an Assistant Professor within the Departamento de Informática/Universidade do Minho, where he has taught and been responsible for a number of HCI courses at postgraduate level, and a researcher at HASLab/INESC TEC.
+- José Creissac Campos is a an Assistant Professor within the Departamento de Informática/Universidade do Minho, where he has taught and been responsible for a number of HCI courses at postgraduate level, and a researcher at HASLab/INESC TEC.
+He has successfully supervised 2 PhDs and 17 MScs.
 His research interests lie in the intersection of Software Engineering and Human-Computer Interaction (HCI).
-He is particularly interested in the application of formal software engineering techniques and tools to the modelling and analysis of interactive systems.
 Current and recent funded research includes the model-based testing, reverse engineering and formal analysis of user interfaces, and the prototyping of ambience intelligence systems using virtual reality simulations.
-He is a member of IFIP WG 2.7/13.4 on User Interface Engineering, and a founding member of the Engineering Interactive Computer Systems community of ACM.
-Among other roles, he is currently co-chairing the Doctoral Consortium for EICS 2013, was general cochair for EICS 2012 and tutorials co-chair for INTERACT 2011.
+He is a member of IFIP WG 2.7/13.4 on User Interface Engineering.
+Among other roles, he was Doctoral Consortium co-chair for EICS 2013, general co-chair for EICS 2012 and tutorials co-chair for INTERACT 2011.
 He serves in the steering committee of the EICS series of conferences, and regularly serves in the programme committees of several conferences, including IFIP TC13 INTERACT, ACM CHI (WiP) and ACM EICS.
-He was awarded an International Excellence Award by the BCS HCI Group in 2009, and a Recognition of Service Award by ACM in 2012.

-Paulo Dias is an Assistant Professor within the Department of Electronics Telecommunications and Informatics/University of Aveiro where he has tough several HCI and Visualization courses at graduate and postgraduate level as well as several courses on programing.
+He was awarded an International Excellence Award by the BCS HCI Group in 2009, and a Recognition of Service Award by ACM in 2012. - Paulo Dias is an Assistant Professor within the Department of Electronics Telecommunications and Informatics/University of Aveiro where he has tough several HCI and Visualization courses at graduate and postgraduate level as well as several courses on programing.
 His main research interests are within, Virtual Reality, Computer Vision, Visualization Combination and fusion of data from multiple sensors and 3D Reconstruction.
-He has supervised several MSc dissertations in these areas, cosupervises a PhD thesis in Interactive Data Visualization.
+He has supervised several MSc dissertations in these areas, co-supervises a PhD thesis in Interactive Data Visualization.
 He is currently involved in the AcoustiCAVE project (PTDC/EEA-ELC/112137/2009) that aims Auralisation Models and Applications in Virtual Reality Environments and the Produtech PTI project (QREN 13851) where he is involved in developing VR training tools to allow interaction with software simulations of real industrial facilities.
-He was involved in the past years in the reviewing process of several HCI conference such as ACM CHI and IFIP INTERACT.

-Rui José is an Assistant Professor at the University of Minho, where he leads the Ubicomp research group.
+He was involved in the past years in the reviewing process of several HCI conference such as ACM CHI and IFIP INTERACT. - Rui José is an Assistant Professor at the University of Minho, where he leads the Ubicomp research group.
 Rui José received his PhD in Computer Science from Lancaster University in 2001.
 His research interests are in ubiquitous systems in general and particularly on the design and development of ubiquitous information services that are situated within particular physical and social settings.
 In recent years, he has been focusing on public digital displays and how they can be transformed into a new open communication medium for public and semi-public spaces.
 He has been PI or co-PI in multiple international research projects (FP7, FET-OPEN, Portugal/CMU partnership) and also national projects (QREN, FCT).
 Rui José is a member of ACM and its SIGCHI.
 Rui José has been part of several program committees, such as the International Conference on Indoor Positioning and Navigation (IPIN); the International Conference on Advances in Computer Entertainment Technology (ACE), the International Symposium in Ambient Intelligence (ISAmI), the International Workshop on Ambient Assisted Living (IWAAL-2011), the International Conference on Intelligent Environments (IE), the International Conference on Human-Computer Interaction with Mobile Devices and Services (MobileHCI), the Workshop on Pervasive Advertising, the International Symposium on Ubiquitous Computing and Ambient Intelligence (UCAmI'11), and the International Symposium on Pervasive Displays (PerDis).
 Rui José was the main promoter of the course on Ambient Intelligence and Ubiquitous Computing that took place in previous editions of MAP-i.